barryclark/jekyll-now/_posts/2015-9-12-SupermarKit.md

 title: Designing SupermarKit
 ---

+This is the first of a series of posts on the design of SupermarKit, a Rails web application I started last year.
+The goal of these posts is to show a very rough design of a user-facing web app from start to finish, for some definition of finish.

+This post goes through the app's initial goals and setup.
+It examines many of the shared steps that are taken when building this sort of an application and starts to look at some of the application's core features.

+# The initial idea

 SupermarKit is a grocery tracking and management application that tries to improve the grocery shopping process.
 I have four roommates where I live, and we often can't decide how to co-ordinate shopping for groceries and keeping track of what we like, what we need, and how much things have cost.

-I was also at the time really itching for the opportunity to make a web application from start to finish, as the web projects I had at the time been working on were all using existing code bases.
+I was also at the time really itching for the opportunity to make a web application from the ground up, as the web projects I had at the time been working on were all using existing code bases.

-This is the first of a series of posts on the design of SupermarKit, with this one mostly focused on the initial setup.
-It examines many of the shared steps that are taken when building this sort of an application and starts to look at some of the application's core features.

 # Finding a feature set